HazimZaghlol/Airbnb-listing-EDA/README.md

 ## Table of Contents
 Introduction
 Getting Started
-Prerequisites
+Data Source
+Project Structure
 Installation
-Data
-Project Structure
-Exploratory Data Analysis
-Data Cleaning
-Visualization
-Statistical Analysis
+Usage
-Results and Findings
+Results
-Conclusion
 Contributing
 License

 ## Introduction
 The purpose of this project is to delve into the Airbnb listings data of a specific city and extract meaningful insights to understand the dynamics of the short-term rental market.
 By employing exploratory data analysis techniques, we aim to uncover hidden trends, relationships, and patterns that could influence the demand for Airbnb listings.